JephrenNaicker/AIChatBot_Template/README.md

 --Voice getting gene auto , should be gen only if user wants. and make it asyc as cant countiue the chat --deleting a bot is stuck
 --should be converting to mp3 for file size
---user edit message**
+--user edit message ✅
---regen is broken
+--regen is broken ✅

 1. The "Location-Based" Model (Simple & Logical)